Voting and Election Information in Pennsylvania

 Even if you are lawfully in possession of a firearm and possess the proper permits, you may not be allowed to enter your polling place with your firearm.
 Firearms cannot be brought into polling places which are located in one of the following locations:

-• inside a private property forbidding them;
+- inside a private property forbidding them;

-• a school;
+- a school;

-• a courthouse; or
+- a courthouse; or

-• any other location where Pennsylvania law prohibits the carrying of firearms.
+- any other location where Pennsylvania law prohibits the carrying of firearms.

 Even if you are permitted to possess your firearm at the polls, you must be responsible with it.
 If an individual acts aggressively or ostentatiously displays the firearm, and such behavior is either intended to or inadvertently intimidates another voter or voters, that individual will be removed from the polling place and reported to law enforcement authorities.
-It is illegal to use any means to attempt to intimidate any voters either insider or outside of polling locations.
+It is illegal to use any means to attempt to intimidate any voters either inside or outside of polling locations.

 Please call or visit the PA Department of State to report voter intimidation, election fraud, or other election crimes: 1-877-VOTESPA (1-877-868-3772) OR click here to submit complaints online.